whitneyburton/portfolios/students/1510/Jordan-Lawler/20160429-Jordan-Lawler-M4-THE-BASTE.md

 "Dad….
 DAAAAAD….DAD. ..
 D…. da….daddy…..daaadddddd

 This sound can be heard every morning as I try to wake my lazy dad up to come to school with me.
 A lot of people think he is a helicopter parent but truth is I like having him around at school.
-He makes a kick-ass sack lunch and he makes sure I dont burn myself by drinking too hot of coffee.
+He makes a kick-ass sack lunch and he makes sure I don't burn myself by drinking too hot of coffee.

 During the scale-up project, me and Dad worked like bread and butter.
-Me… the backbone, structure, vision, and all around nutrition of the toast, and my Dad, the caloric, fatty, icing on the cake that may even be fake butter but you dont say anything in an attempt to not offend.
+Me… the backbone, structure, vision, and all around nutrition of the toast, and my Dad, the caloric, fatty, icing on the cake that may even be fake butter but you don't say anything in an attempt to not offend.

-JK lolz, Steve-Dad was awesome to work with as always, and I couldnt think of a better partner to finish up my Turing career, than the one that I started it off with.
+JK lolz, Steve-Dad was awesome to work with as always, and I couldn't think of a better partner to finish up my Turing career, than the one that I started it off with.
 We created Github 2.0 together.
 We started the portfolio Dad-Son saga (that has now reached its logical end), and most importantly we created an inseparable bond together through playing ball in the backyard, and spending time in the wood shop for the box-car derby. (the box-car was slow, but it was OUR box-car god damn it!)"

 ###### For Wheat-Queen:

 "Beth Beth Beth, her name rhymes with meth.
 Coincidence?
-YOU DECIDE!" (note, this is a result of a 7 month long struggle with my arch nemisis.
+YOU DECIDE!" (note, this is a result of a 7 month long struggle with my arch nemesis.
 Just like Batman could not exist without the Joker, I cannot exist without Beth)

 ###### For Greenspan-The-Man: